MRHub13/DSS-Capstone-Project/README.md

 ## Introduction

-This is Capstone Project repository of Data Science Specialization series of courses held Johns Hopkins University through Coursera.
+This is Capstone Project repository of Data Science Specialization series of courses organized by Johns Hopkins University through Coursera.

 ### Course Dataset